learn-co-curriculum/dsc-git-intro/README.md

 ![What's a Fork](http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/git-workflow-1.png)

-Afterwards, we'll then use `git clone` from a bash shell like terminal or git bash in order to copy the material from the web to our local computer.
+Afterward, we'll then use `git clone` from a bash shell like terminal or git bash in order to copy the material from the web to our local computer.

 From there, git will allow us to continue to track and incorporate changes that we make to our work.